cameronmccormack/browser-compatability-check/README.md

 ### What's Included?

 - Parsing of CSS, SASS, SCSS and LESS.
-- Analysis against compatibility data for all versions of all major browsers.
+- Analysis against browser compatibility data for all versions of all major browsers.
-- Limited contextual understanding of CSS usage (e.g. whether a property is being used on a flexbox or grid).
+- Some contextual understanding of CSS usage (e.g. whether a property is being used on a flexbox or grid).
-- Command line output tables and semantic exit codes to allow use in the command line or as a CI pipeline step.
+- Command line output data and semantic exit codes to allow use in the command line during development or as a CI pipeline step.
 - Output report files in HTML and JSON formats.

 ### Future Development